IAmToufiqurRahman/Data-Structure----Algorithm-Playground/README.md

 ### Divide and Conquer Pattern

 This pattern involves dividing a data set into smaller chunks and repeating a process with a subset of data.
 Sorting algorihm like Quick sort and Merge sort uses this pattern so as Binary search.

+### Recursion

+A recursive function is a function that invokes itself.
+Recursive function should have two main features: a base case and be invokes with different input each time.
+A different design pattern of recursive funtion can be implemented with the help of helper function.